-No. Area Relevant Guidance for NHS Boards Date of Last review assets for which the Accountable Officer is responsible such as land, buildings or other property, including stores and equipment, are controlled and safeguarded with similar care, and with checks as appropriate.
+No. Area Relevant Guidance for NHS Boards assets for which the Accountable Officer is responsible such as land, buildings or other property, including stores and equipment, are controlled and safeguarded with similar care, and with checks as appropriate.
 All NHS Boards are required to have Standing Financial Instructions and a Scheme of Delegation.
 The approval of these policies is a matter reserved to the Board within the Standing Orders, as set out in the model Standing Orders for NHS Boards issued through DL (2019) 24.
 These policies should be accessible on the Board's website.
 NHS Boards are also required, by the National Health Service (Financial Provisions) (Scotland) Regulations 1974 to appoint an officer as a "treasurer".
 The treasurer will be the Board's Director of Finance (or equivalent).
 9. Delegated Authority All NHS Boards are required to have Standing Financial Instructions and a Scheme of Delegation.
 The approval of these policies is a matter reserved to the Board within the Standing Orders, as set out in the model Standing Orders for NHS Boards issued through DL (2019) 24.
 These policies should be accessible on the Board's website.
-This has been a long-standing requirement, historically summarised in MEL (1994) 80: Corporate Governance in the NHS: Supplementary Guidance .
-They are a part of the suite of operating guidance that Boards should have, as described (from para 4.175) in the Blueprint of Good Governance .
+This has been a long-standing requirement, historically summarised in MEL (1994) 80: Corporate Governance in the NHS: Supplementary Guidance.
+They are a part of the suite of operating guidance that Boards should have, as described (from para 4.175) in the Blueprint of Good Governance.
 The SPFM sets out guidance on novel or contentious spend.
 This will require a degree of judgement to identify where spend is novel or contentious.
-Broadly speaking, if it is a financial transaction different to the type the Board normally enters into, if there is concern within the Board about the public or staff reaction to 13/2/24
+Broadly speaking, if it is a financial transaction different to the type the Board normally enters into, if there is concern within the Board about the public or staff reaction to the spend, if it is materially out with budgets set and therefore is out with regularity 13/2/24

-No. Area Relevant Guidance for NHS Boards Date of Last review or assessment by the Accountable Officer deems this could be politically sensitive, further advice can be sought from SG.
+No. Area Relevant Guidance for NHS Boards or assessment by the Accountable Officer deems this could be politically sensitive, further advice can be sought from SG.
 Please contact NHSFinanceReturns@gov.scot to discuss further.
-10. Expenditure without Parliamentary Authority Expenditure without Statutory NHS Boards only have authority to commit expenditure which has been approved through Parliament, in other words, their communicated budget.
+10. NHS Boards only have authority to commit expenditure which has been approved through Parliament, in other words, their communicated budget.
 It is understood this poses challenges with funding which is allocated in year rather than through the annual budget process through parliament.
 Anticipated allocations are included in financial plans.
-NHS Boards submit three-year financial plans to Scottish Government - see 13/2/24 Authority section 11.
+Expenditure without Statutory Authority NHS Boards submit three-year financial plans to Scottish Government - see section 11.
 When this plan is approved, that is the expected delivery agreed, and any deviations from that plan must be notified to Scottish Government before expenditure is committed above the agreed plan.
 Simply put NHS Boards and the Scottish Government can only undertake particular activities if the law gives them the authority them to do so.
-All expenditure needs to arise from those activities.
-11. Financial Planning NHS Boards submit three-year financial plans to Scottish Government setting out their anticipated revenue and capital resources, and performance against this.
+All expenditure needs to 13/2/24 11.
+Financial Planning arise from those activities.
+NHS Boards submit three-year financial plans to Scottish Government setting out their anticipated revenue and capital resources, and performance against this.
 Where a Board submits a deficit plan, meaning it has not set out how it will be able to deliver services within its anticipated budget, a revised plan is requested by Scottish Government.
-Scottish Government may not approve the financial plan where the deficit is out 13/2/24 with previously communicated expectations.
+Scottish Government may not approve the financial plan where the deficit is out with previously communicated expectations.
 Financial plans will then be tracked throughout the year to understand actual delivery, and any deviation from these plans.
+13/2/24